- Admission

 Masteryprep instructor Latrisha Jackson assists a student.

 Saturday mornings this December are likely marked on the calendars of many Upper School students.
 Like others across the country, Episcopal students will tackle the ACT or SAT in a rite of passage well remembered by the majority of college graduates.
 While college entrance exam requirements are evolving, they have not disappeared altogether, making these tests a part of the high school experience.
-With three full-time college counselors, Episcopal students benefit from a wealth of resources and personal assistance.
+With college counselors, Episcopal students benefit from a wealth of resources and personal assistance.
 A longstanding partnership with MasteryPrep also provides students with an array of test prep opportunities.

 As part of Episcopal’s comprehensive college counseling program, all sophomores and juniors are taking part in a test prep course designed to help students succeed.
 The dedicated focus on test preparation complements the school’s academic rigor.
 College Counseling Director Justin Fenske says having that strong academic foundation is the root of the college admission journey.
 He also points out that the current approach to test preparation is designed to reduce stress on families and boost overall learning and strategy implementation.